 The best part of most snorkeling trips in Costa Rica is that you can organize them yourself.
 You don’t need much to enjoy the beautiful nature and tropical fish.
 All you need is a mask, snorkel and fins.

 Most of the places I have described are accessible from the mainland and do not require transport by boat.
-All you have to do is pack the necessary equipment, drinking water and sunscreen and you can go on your first snorkeling in Costa Rica.
+All you have to do is pack the necessary equipment, drinking water and sunscreen and you can go on your first swimming with mask and snorkel in Costa Rica.

 However, if you are thinking of visiting such beautiful places like Isla del Cano, then you will need to rent a boat that will take you there.
 The cost of such a trip may vary due to the time of year, place you are leaving from and the standard of the trip.